Abhang/abhangblog/_posts/2015-12-13-about-simplicity.md

 ---
-subheadline: About this Theme
+subheadline: Excel in Life!
-title: "What's special about <em>Simplicity</em>?"
+title: "What did I learn from keeping away my phone?"
 ---
 ***Simplicity…***<br>
 **…delivers your site fast.** No Javascript/jQuery needed.<br>